josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 It's tricky to measure the Gridsome site's weight _without_ preloading, but nearly as I can tell SvelteKit still saves me at least around 100kb.
 So it still seems like a win, even if it's one that comes with tradeoffs.

 This brings up some interesting questions about real vs. perceived performance.
-Any measurable metric will tell you the site is faster now, but it doesn't always _feel_ faster, which makes for an interesting study in tradeoffs.
+Any measurable metric will tell you the site is faster now, but it doesn't always _feel_ faster.
 Navigating between pages is noticeably slower now.
 But on the other hand, I'm not sending the user megabytes of JavaScript they might not ever use, which users on slow connections and limited data plans likely appreciate.

 Which is better?
-Ultimately, you'll need to evaluate your project's goals to answer that question.
+Ultimately, that depends on what you're optimizing for.
 Personally: I feel better about shipping less JavaScript than I do reducing wait-after-click by a half second here and there.
-But it's an interesting question that will have different answers depending on your priorities and definition of success.
+But it's an interesting question that will have different answers depending on your project's priorities and definition of success.

-The builds with SvelteKit are also much faster: the production build of my Gridsome site ran about seven minutes, compared to about 90 seconds for the SvelteKit version (about five times faster).
+**The builds with SvelteKit are also much faster**: the production build of my Gridsome site ran about seven minutes, compared to about 90 seconds for the SvelteKit version (about five times faster).
 But again, this is misleading, for two reasons:

 1. Gridsome was doing a lot of image work at build time that SvelteKit isn't by default; and